-4. Unlock the seatback by pulling the release knob and fold it down.
+4. Unlock the seatback by pulling the release knob and fold the seatback down.
 Confirm that the pin located at the bottom of the seat cushion is inserted into the slot at the top of the seatback.

-To return the rear seat to its original position, raise the seatback and seat cushion until it locks into place and make sure that they are securely locked.
+To return the rear seat to its original position, raise the seatback and seat cushion until they lock into place and make sure that they are securely locked